-7.6.16.5 Data In/Out
+8.6.16.7 Data In / Data Out

-The "data in" and "data out" items are used to initiate a flow (line) with the value of a variable, or to force a variable on output with the value of a flow:
+The data in and data out items are used to either:

+- Initiate a flow (line) with the value of a variable. - Force a variable on output with the value of a flow:
-'''

-VarIn>- .... ->VarOut
+VarIn>- ..... ->VarOut

-'''

-When used with a block, the "data in" and "data out" items can be put close to the block, without any line in-between to connect a variable to an input or output of the block.
+When used with a block, the data in and data out items can be put close to the block, without any line in-between to connect a variable to an input or output of the block.

-In the following example, the @ symbol in front of the V variable indicates it is used for input and output.
+The @ symbol in front of the V variable indicates it is used for input and output.